Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 London Marathon| ©Malcolm Murdoch

-As I mentioned before, April is the month chosen for two of the biggest sporting events of the year in the English capital.
-One of them is the London Marathon.
-It has been held since 1981 and forms part of the World Marathon Majors, the competition that brings together the six major marathons in the world along with New York, Chicago, Boston, Berlin and Tokyo.
+The London Mar athon has been held since 1981 and is part of the World Marathon Majors, the competition that brings together the six major marathons in the world along with New York, Chicago, Boston, Berlin and Tokyo.

-Every year around 40,000 runners take part in the marathon in an attempt to complete the 42 kilometres.
+Each year around 40,000 runners take part in an attempt to complete the 42 kilometres of the marathon.
 The race passes some of London's most iconic landmarks such as the Tower of London, the London Eye, Big Ben and Buckingham Palace.
-The finish line is located on The Mall next to St. James's Palace.

-If you are a prepared athlete you can't miss the event and if not, you can always come along to cheer on the participants and enjoy the joint activities organised by the sponsors.
-It is worth remembering that the proceeds from the London Marathon go to charity.
+If you are a trained athlete, you can't miss the event, and if not, you can always come along to cheer on the participants and enjoy the joint activities organised by the sponsors.
+It's worth remembering that all proceeds from the London Marathon go to charity.

 people sailing in a boat| ©Bruce J Biege